 The ritual of dancing and carrying the pottery founder's costume.

-From early morning, villagers dressed in beautiful costumes excitedly brought offerings including cakes, fruits, betel and areca nuts to the Po Klong Can ancestor temple on the mound known as Xom Cu, about 2 kilometers northwest of Bau Truc today.
-The state supported and local people contributed over 1 billion VND to build a new, spacious temple to better serve the needs of worshiping the Cham pottery ancestor.
-The custom of worshiping the pottery ancestor was undertaken by Mr. Ka Thanh, the shaman, and the temple keeper, witnessed by Brahmin dignitaries.
-The shaman and the temple keeper were in charge of bathing the statue and dressing the statue.
+From early morning, villagers dressed in beautiful costumes excitedly brought offerings including cakes, fruits, betel and areca nuts to the Po Klong Can ancestor temple on the hill called Xom Cu, about 2 kilometers northwest of Bau Truc today.
+The State supported and local people contributed over 1 billion VND to build a new, spacious temple to better serve the worship needs of the Cham pottery ancestor.
+The custom of worshiping the pottery ancestor was undertaken by Mr. Ka Thanh, the shaman, and the temple keeper in the presence of Brahmin dignitaries.
+The shaman and the temple keeper were in charge of bathing the statue and dressing it.
 Mr. Ka Thanh played the Kanhi and sang to praise the merits of the pottery ancestor and prayed for peace, luck, and prosperity for the village.
-Villagers displayed offerings and prayed for the sustainable development of the pottery profession and for family happiness...
+Villagers displayed offerings and prayed for the pottery profession to develop sustainably and for family happiness...

 Mr. Nguy Ngoc Do, Head of Bau Truc Village Customs Committee, excitedly said that this year, the villagers held a warm and joyful pottery ancestor's death anniversary, remembering the great contributions of their ancestors who taught the villagers how to make pottery.
-In particular, the Cham pottery art was recognized by UNESCO as "Intangible Cultural Heritage in Need of Urgent Safeguarding", attracting more and more tourists to visit and buy Bau Truc pottery products.
-The Customs Committee encouraged the villagers to unite and compete to make many beautiful, durable and good products to meet the market demand.
-Developing a prosperous pottery village, actively contributing to building a rich and beautiful homeland.
+In particular, the Cham pottery art was listed by UNESCO in the "List of intangible cultural heritage in need of urgent protection", attracting more and more tourists to visit and buy Bau Truc pottery products.
+The Customs Committee encouraged the villagers to unite and compete to make many beautiful, durable, and good products to meet the market demand.
+Develop a prosperous pottery village, actively contributing to building a rich and beautiful homeland.

 Son Ngoc